Tel Aviv Pride: As a part of Tel Aviv culture

 Tel Aviv Pride 2015.
 Bograshov St.

-In the early years of the Pride Parade, the majority of participants were politically motivated.
+A 1979 protest at what is now Rabin Square is widely regarded as the first Pride event held in Israel.
+Later, in the early years from 1993 to 2000, the Tel Aviv Pride Parade was primarily a political demonstration.
 Later on, as the Parade grew, people who took part came with the notion that the Parade should focus on LGBTQ rights, equality and equal representation, and should not be used as a stage for radical politics, which are not accepted by most of the Parade's participants.
 Gradually, the Parade came to be less political due to the scale and diversity of participation.
 In recent years, the Parade's reputation for inclusiveness, along with Tel Aviv's world-class status as a gay-friendly destination and a top party city, has attracted more than 100,000 participants, many of them from around the world.

 By 2000, the Parade had evolved from being a political demonstration and became more of a social-entertainment event and street celebration.

 The eleventh Tel Aviv Pride Parade, which took place in 2008, was accompanied by the opening of the LGBT Centre in Tel Aviv.
 This is the first municipal gay centre in Israel, whose purpose is to provide services specifically for members of the city's LGBT community such as health care, cultural events, meetings of different LGBT groups, a coffee shop, and many others.

 During the 2009 Pride Parade, which coincided with the centennial celebration of Tel Aviv's historic establishment as a city, five same-sex couples got married in what was called "the wedding of the century" by the Israeli celebrity Gal Uchovsky.